sweetsmint/Composition_Java/README.md

 number of environment variables defined here that control certain options and behavior of the application.
 Everything is documented there.

 Feel free to add new variables as needed.
-This is where you s
+This is where you should put all of your secrets as well as configuration that might change depending on your environment (specific dev boxes, CI, production